cvs-health/testaro/README.md

 }
 ```

-This job completes the script, making it ready to be run by Testaro.

-Properties:
-- `id`: The original script ID has been replaced by a unique job identifier.
-That distinguishes multiple jobs that could be created from the same script.
-- `commands`: This array is the same as in the script, except that in this case the second command has been changed from a plateholder to a description of a real host.
+This job contains three `commands`, telling Testaro to:
+1. open a page in the Chromium browser
+1. navigate to some URL
+1. perform the tests in the `alfa` package on that URL

+Job properties:
+- `id`: This is a string consisting of alphanumeric ASCII characters and hyphen-minus (-), intended to be unique.
+When this job is saved as a JSON file, the file name is `be76p-sp25-w3c.json`.
+Typically, a job is created from a _script_, and the job ID adds a timestamp prefix and a host suffix to the script ID.
+Here the script ID would have been `sp25`.
+- `what`: This is a description of the script.
+- `strict`: This is `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
+These are redirections that do more than add or subtract a final slash.
+For example, if `strict` is true, a redirection from `xyz.com` to `www.xyz.com` or to `xyz.com/en` will abort the job.
+- `timeLimit`: This optional property is the number of seconds allowed for the execution of the job.
+If omitted, Testaro sets a time limit of 300 seconds (5 minutes);
+- `commands`: This is an array of the commands to be performed.
+Commands are documented below.
 - `sources`: This object has properties describing where the job came from:
-   - `script`: This is the ID of the original script.
+   - `script`: This is the ID of the script from which the job was made.
+Other applications, such as Testilo, can make jobs from scripts.
+A script object that has the same `id`, `what`, `strict`, `timeLimit`, and `commands` properties as a job, except that a `url` command in a script can have a placeholder value.
+Examples of scripts can be found in the Testilo package.
-   - `host`: This object describes the host that has replaced the placeholder data in `url` commands, or it is an empty object if the original `url` commands were complete.
+   - `host`: If the job was made from a script whose `url` commands have placeholder values, this property describes the host that has replaced the placeholder data.
+Otherwise it is an empty object.
+The `id` property of the host also typically becomes the third segment of the job ID.
    - `requester`: This string is the email address to receive a notice of completion of the running of the job.
 - `jobCreationTime`: This is the time when the job was created from a script.
-- `timeStamp`: This string is a compact representation of the job creation time, for inclusion in the new ID of the job.
+- `timeStamp`: This string is a compact representation of the job creation time, for inclusion in the ID of the job.

 ### Reports

-A report object is saved as a JSON file in the `process.env.REPORTDIR_RAW` directory, with a file name identical to its `job.id` value, plus a `.json` extension.
-Thus, the following report would be saved in a file named `be76p-tp25-w3c.json`.
-Thus, a report file has the same name as the job file from which it was created, but is located in a different directory.
-The environment variable `REPORTDIR_RAW` is named to reflect the fact that Testaro produces _raw_ reports, containing the results of tests performed but not additional analysis that other tools (such as Testilo) can do.
+Here is an example of a newly initialized _report_.

 ```javascript
 {